ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 (3) High number of immigrants who are born in India, as a proportion of all immigrants born in Asia,

-(4) High proportion of tenent households spending 30% or more of its income on shelter costs, and
+(4) High proportion of tenant households spending 30% or more of its income on shelter costs, and

 (5) High number of internal migrants as a proportion of all migrants.